Choosing Your Intermodal Carrier: What to Look for & 28 Questions To Ask

 - Ocean freight

-When intermodal shipping is involved, freight companies use various modes of transportation to move your goods.
+When intermodal shipping is involved, freight companies use two or more modes of transportation to move your goods.

-This process allows for fuel-efficient and consistent delivery times that are more cost-effective than other options.
+This process allows great fuel efficiency, lower carbon footprint, and consistent delivery times that are more cost-effective than other options.

 Types of intermodal transportation services